Photographs

 Payment is by check or cash only.
 If additional research is required, the first 15 minutes are free, after which our standard fee of $35/hr. will be assessed.

-Do you have North End images that you would like to digitally preserve?
-Please contact James.
+Do you have images related to Portsmouth and the Piscataqua Region that you would like to donate?
+Please contact us today!

 Click the image to visit the North End House History digitized collection at the Portsmouth Public Library (PPL).
-This collection includes the photographs and appraisal reports of approximately 176 inhabited homes in the North End neighborhood from the Vaughan Street Urban Renewal Project, c.
-1967.
+This collection includes the photographs and appraisal reports of approximately 176 inhabited homes in the North End neighborhood from the Vaughan Street Urban Renewal Project.
 Nearly all of these homes were demolished.